ddmitov/perl-executing-browser-qtwebengine/doc/FILES.md

-# Perl Executing Browser QtWebEngine - Files and Folders
+# Perl Executing Browser QtWebEngine - Application Directory

-## Application Executable

-The executable binary file of the browser, ``peb`` by default, can be renamed with no restrictions or additional adjustments.
-It can take the name of any PEB-based application it is going to run.

-## Application Directory

-PEB is created to work from any directory without installation and all file paths used by PEB are relative to the directory of the PEB executable, labeled as ``{PEB_executable_directory}`` within this documentation.
+PEB is created to work from any directory and all file paths used by PEB are relative to the directory of the PEB executable, labeled as ``{PEB_executable_directory}`` within this documentation.

 A minimal ``{PEB_executable_directory}`` looks like this: